lvalnegri/workshops-setup_cloud_analytics_machine/README.md

     ~~~

     Notice that the above command:
-    - presumes that the installed OS version is **20.04 LST**.
+    - presumes that the installed OS version is **20.04.1 LTS**.
 For previous versions of the *Ubuntu* distribution, change the word `focal` with the correct adjective using [this list](https://en.wikipedia.org/wiki/Ubuntu_version_history) as a reference.
-In particular, the previous *18.04* LTS version is named `bionic`.
+In particular, the previous *18.04.x* LTS version is named `bionic`.
     - connects to  `cran.rstudio.com`, which is the the generic redirection service provided by [RStudio](https://www.rstudio.com), but it's also possible to switch to a static closer location (according to the chosen VM region, not the user's location!) using [this list](https://cran.r-project.org/mirrors.html).
-  - download and add to the system the *public GPG key* of the CRAN maintainer [Michael Rutter](https://launchpad.net/~marutter/+archive/ubuntu/rrutter) to the apt keyring:
+  - download and add to the system the *public GPG key* of the CRAN maintainer [Michael Rutter](https://launchpad.net/~marutter/+archive/ubuntu/rrutter) to the [apt keyring](http://manpages.ubuntu.com/manpages/focal/man8/apt-key.8.html):
     ~~~
     sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys E298A3A825C0D65DFD57CBB651716619E084DAB9
     ~~~